shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    varCounter variable is greater than 1.

    If it is true, it checks if the value of varCounter variable is 2.
-If it is true, it set the wait time to varWaitTime times 15.
+If it is true, it sets the wait time to varWaitTime times 15.
 Remember, we had defaulted varWaitTime value to 60.
 That would be 60*15 = 900 seconds.
    If the value of varCounter variable is not 2 (it is greater than 2, which means dataflow refresh has failed 3 times we are done iterating.